johnwhitton/uhi5-exercises/exercises/1FirstHook.md

 forge install https://github.com/Uniswap/v4-periphery
 ```

-Next, we'll se up the remappings so that our shorthand syntax for importing contracts from the dependencies work nicely.
+Next, we'll set up the remappings so that our shorthand syntax for importing contracts from the dependencies work nicely.

 ```bash
 forge remappings > remappings.txt